 Moving away from queued judging changes the function of a score.
 In queued judging, one judge may assign a high score while another assigns a low score, and a consensus is found prior to moving on to the next entry.
 Scoring in these situations is useful because the number offers the basis of consensus; however, a score doesn’t necessarily indicate whether an entry advances or not.

 Judge panels evaluating an entire flight find consensus through notes and discussions, by which they advance the top three entries to the next round.
 In this format, scores, which are assigned prior to discussion and not used to form consensus, carry less meaning.
 After discussion, an entry one judge scored highly could be excluded, just as an entry another judge scored less highly could still advance.
 In a flight-based competition model, discussion and deliberation form the basis of consensus, not a numerical score.

 Discussions of the best evaluation model for 2021 NHC occurred after the competition opened.
 We made changes to the comment sheet after many conversations and timing tests with our competition operations team and with members of the AHA competition subcommittee.
 The change grew out of a concern that we would not be able to offer sufficient time to each entry using the previous document, given the time available for judging.

-Understanding that it was an impactful change and remaining committed to hosting the competition, we announced the new comment sheets prior to judging.
+We realized it was an impactful change and wanted to remain committed to hosting the competition.
+We announced the new comment sheets prior to judging.
 We communicated the changes in an email to all registered entrants and published an announcement on the competition website in mid-April, along with attachments of the new comment sheets.
 We updated the rules and regulations to reflect the changes.

 We are proud of the 2021 National Homebrew Competition and our ability to hold an incredible event despite the challenges presented by the COVID-19 pandemic.